-C.4 Reinstalling Oracle Database Vault
+C.3 Reinstalling Oracle Database Vault

-You can reinstall Oracle Database Vault by using Database Configuration Assistant and afterward, register Database Vault.
+You can reinstall Oracle Database Vault by using Database Configuration Assistant and afterward, configure and enable Database Vault.

 1. Log into the database instance as user SYS with the SYSDBA administrative privilege.

 '''

 sqlplus sys as sysdba -- Or, sqlplus sys@hrpdb as sysdba Enter password: password

 '''